Azure/bicep-registry-modules/avm/res/sql/server/security-alert-policy/README.md

 ### Parameter: `storageAccountAccessKey`

-Specifies the identifier key of the Threat Detection audit storage account..
+Specifies the identifier key of the Threat Detection audit storage account.

 - Required: No
 - Type: securestring
-- Default: `''`

 ### Parameter: `storageEndpoint`